 I forget that people will not immediately recognize I am in fact unflinchingly, Cher-lovingly, light-in-my-loafers gay.
 I think my orientation gets overlooked because neither martial arts nor academic business research rarely involves frank discussions of the contestants on RuPaul's Drag Race (sadly).
 It SHOULD.
 So I've had my fair share of awkward conversations.
-A mentor of mine once suggested I look for a wife in accounting.
+Once, a mentor suggested I look for a wife in accounting.
 A Mormon fellow grad student ribbed me for being late to "the marriage game."
 An evangelical guy in my MBA program heard a rumor I was sleeping around and offered to talk to me about my "lady-killer" troubles.
-I usually respond to these kinds of comments with an earnest invite to rank Cher's movie roles.
+I usually respond with an earnest invite to rank Cher's movie roles.
 That comment clears things up.

 I flip back and forth between being very focused and determined and being lighthearted and whimsical.
-This habit can bamboozle a new friend.
 One minute I will be furrowing my brow at the nearest wall, doggedly researching how to properly calculate a meta-analytic confidence interval based on the non-linear transformation from a range restriction coefficient.
 A few minutes later, I will start singing a song from The Muppets Take Manhattan and insist you play picture description with me.
 Don't be alarmed: it bamboozles me as much as you.

-When I relax, I get a a little goofy.
-I sometimes cackle with glee.
+When I relax, I get a little goofy.
+I cackle with glee.
 People are unnerved when I am not smiling and become calm when I do.

-Movies: The Philadelphia Story, Saving Face, The Opposite of Sex, A Home at the End of the World, Enter the Phoenix, The Eternal Sunshine of the Spotless Mind, To Wong Foo, The Muppets Take Manhattan, The Birdcage
+Movies: The Philadelphia Story, It Happened One Night, Saving Face, The Opposite of Sex, A Home at the End of the World, Enter the Phoenix, To Wong Foo, The Muppets Take Manhattan, The Birdcage, Inside Out, The Incredibles

-Music: Mingus, Aretha, the blues, Guster, Interpol, Old 97s, The Yeah Yeah Yeahs, Athlete, Kiesza, Lily Allen, The Killers, Spoon, The Boxer Rebellion, Arcade Fire, The Pixies, The Scissor Sisters, Dangerous Muse, Frankmusic, [Drake , Hot Chip, Vampire Weekend,Indigo Girls
+Music: Mingus, Aretha, Guster, Old 97s, Athlete, Kiesza, Spoon, The Boxer Rebellion, Arcade Fire, The Pixies, The Scissor Sisters, Dangerous Muse, Frankmusic, Drake , Hot Chip, Vampire Weekend,Indigo Girls